ARUP-NGS/BMFtools/MANUAL.md

 ####<b>err</b>
   Description:
   > Calculates error rates by a variety of parameters.
-  > Additionally, pre-computes the quality score recalibration for the optional dmp/sdmp recalibration step.
+  > Additionally, pre-computes the quality score recalibration for the optional collapse recalibration step.
   > err has 3 subcommands:
   1. main
     1. Primary output is recalibrated quality scores given a sequenced, aligned, sorted standard dataset. (e.g., PhiX)